eduarddejong/eduarddejong/README.md

 ### Hello!
-Welcome here 👋
+Welcome here
-I am a senior software engineer, who always loves to learn new things.
+I am an experienced software engineer in a lot of different technologies, both professionally as personally.
+I always like to keep learning new things, and I like programming a lot.

 <!--
 **eduarddejong/eduarddejong** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.